Last modified: March 8, 2023

 When you use any of these actions to navigate to another WHM interface, WHM automatically selects the correct account.

-When you expand the information for an account, you can perform the following actions:
+When you expand the information for an account, you can perform the following additional actions:

 Change Password — To change an account’s password, enter the desired password, select the desired options, and click Change.